dyhes/zulip/docs/development/setup-advanced.md

 You can use
 [our provisioning tool](#installing-directly-on-ubuntu-debian-centos-or-fedora)
-to set up the Zulip development environment on current versions of these platforms reliably and easily, so we no longer maintain manual installation instructions for these platforms.
+to set up the Aloha development environment on current versions of these platforms reliably and easily, so we no longer maintain manual installation instructions for these platforms.